 - 4.2.1 The starting point of the Test Distribution Plan shall be a considered Risk Assessment, conducted in good faith.
-This assessment shall take into account (at a minimum) the following information: - a) The physical and other demands of the relevant sport(s) (and/or discipline(s) within the sport(s)), considering in particular the physiological requirements of the sport(s)/sport discipline(s); - b) Which Prohibited Substances and/or Prohibited Methods an Athlete would consider most likely to enhance performance in the relevant sport(s)/sport discipline(s); - c) The rewards and/or potential incentives for doping available at the different levels of the sport(s)/sport discipline(s) and for the nations participating in such sport(s)/sport discipline(s); - d) The history of doping in the sport(s)/sport discipline(s), nation(s) and/or Event,
+This assessment shall take into account (at a minimum) the following information: - a) The physical and other demands of the relevant sport(s) (and/or discipline(s) within the sport(s)), considering in particular the physiological requirements of the sport(s)/sport discipline(s); - b) Which Prohibited Substances and/or Prohibited Methods an Athlete would consider most likely to enhance performance in the relevant sport(s)/sport discipline(s); - c) The rewards and/or potential incentives for doping available at the different levels of the sport(s)/sport discipline(s) and for the nations participating in such sport(s)/sport discipline(s); - d) The history of doping in the sport(s)/sport discipline(s), nation(s) and/or Event;

-[Comment to 4.2.1 (d): Unless there has been an effective Testing program in a sport, encompassing both In-Competition and Out-of-Competition Testing, a history of no or few Adverse Analytical Findings says little if anything about the risk of doping in that sport.]

-- e) Available statistics and research on doping trends (e.g., anti-doping Testing figures and anti-doping rule violation reports published by WADA; peer-reviewed articles); - f) Information received/intelligence developed on possible doping practices in the sport (e.g., Laboratory and APMU recommendations; Sample Collection Personnel reports; Athlete testimony; information from criminal investigations; and/or other information received/intelligence developed in accordance with WADA's Guidelines for Information Gathering and Intelligence Sharing) in accordance with Article 11; - g) The outcomes of previous test distribution planning cycles including past Testing strategies; - h) At what points during an Athlete's career in the sport/discipline an Athlete would be most likely to benefit from Prohibited Substances and/or Prohibited Methods; and - i) Given the structure of the season for the sport/discipline in question (including standard Competition schedules and training patterns), at what time(s) during the year/cycle an Athlete would be most likely to benefit from Prohibited Substances and/or Prohibited Methods. - 4.2.2 In developing its Test Distribution Plan, the Anti-Doping Organization shall consider in good faith any Risk Assessment for the sport or discipline in question carried out by another Anti-Doping Organization with overlapping Testing Authority.
-However, an International Federation is not bound by a National Anti-Doping Organization's assessment of the risks of doping in a particular sport or discipline, and a National Anti-Doping Organization is not bound by an International Federation's assessment of the risks of doping in a particular sport or discipline, and a National Anti-Doping Organization is not bound by an International Federation's assessment of the risks of doping in a particular sport or discipline. - 4.2.3 Test distribution planning is an ongoing process, not a static one.
-The Anti-Doping Organization shall review the Test Distribution Plan regularly during the year/cycle and shall adapt it as necessary to reflect new information gathered and intelligence developed by the Anti-Doping Organization, and to take into account Testing conducted by other Anti-Doping Organizations. - 4.2.4 In developing its Test Distribution Plan, the Anti-Doping Organization shall incorporate the requirements of the TDSSA.
+- [Comment to 4.2.1 (d): Unless there has been an effective Testing program in a sport, encompassing both In-Competition and Out-of-Competition Testing, a history of no or few Adverse Analytical Findings says little, if anything, about the risk of doping in that sport.] - e) Available statistics and research findings on doping trends (e.g., anti-doping Testing figures and anti-doping rule violation reports published by WADA; peer-reviewed articles); - f) Information received/intelligence developed on possible doping practices in the sport (e.g., Laboratory and APMU recommendations; Sample Collection Personnel reports; Athlete testimony; information from criminal investigations; and/or other information received/intelligence developed in accordance with WADA's Guidelines for Information Gathering and Intelligence Sharing) in accordance with Article 11; - g) The outcomes of previous test distribution planning cycles including past Testing strategies; - h) At what points during an Athlete's career in the sport/discipline an Athlete would be most likely to benefit from Prohibited Substances and/or Prohibited Methods; and - i) Given the structure of the season for the sport/discipline in question (including standard Competition schedules and training patterns), at what time(s) during the year/cycle an Athlete would be most likely to benefit from Prohibited Substances and/or Prohibited Methods. - 4.2.2 In developing its Test Distribution Plan, the Anti-Doping Organization should consider in good faith any Risk Assessment for the sport or discipline in question carried out by another Anti-Doping Organization with overlapping Testing Authority.
+However, an International Federation is not bound by a National Anti-Doping Organization's assessment of the risks of doping in a particular sport or discipline, and a National Anti-Doping Organization is not bound by an International Federation's assessment of the risks of doping in a particular sport or discipline. - 4.2.4 In developing its Test Distribution Plan, the Anti-Doping Organization shall incorporate the requirements of the TDSSA.

-4.3 Defining International and National-Level Athletes
+4.3 Defining International-Level and National-Level Athletes

-4.3.1 Code Article 5.2 gives different Anti-Doping Organizations authority to conduct Testing on potentially very large pools of sportsmen and sportswomen.
-However, in recognition of the finite resources of Anti-Doping Organizations, the Code definition of Athlete allows National Anti-Doping Organizations to limit the number of sportsmen and sportswomen who will be subject to their national anti-doping programs (in particular, Testing) to those who compete at the highest national levels (i.e., National-Level Athletes, as defined by the National Anti-Doping Organization).
+4.3.1 Code Article 5.2 gives different Anti-Doping Organizations authority to conduct Testing on potentially very large pools of Athletes.
+However, in recognition of the finite resources of Anti-Doping Organizations, the Code definition of Athlete allows National Anti-Doping Organizations to limit the number of Athletes who will be subject to their national anti-doping programs (in particular, Testing) to those who compete at the highest national levels (i.e., National-Level Athletes, as defined by the National Anti-Doping Organization).
 It also allows International Federations to focus their anti-doping programs (including Testing) on those who compete regularly at the international level (i.e., International-Level Athletes, as defined by the International Federation).